Genesis raises $45M to expand its fintech-focussed low-code platform to more verticals – TechCrunch

 “We were not really fixated on valuation,” said Murphy in an interview, who said the funding came about after a number of VCs had approached the startup.
 “The most important thing is the future opportunity and where we could take the company with additional funding… this will help us hyper scale up.”
 He did note that the term sheets contained “some amazing numbers and multiples,” given the current interest in no-code and low-code technology.

-Indeed, the vogue for no-code and low-code tech — other well-funded names in the crowded space include startups like Zapier, Airtable, Rows, Gyana, Bryter, Ushur, Creatio, and EasySend, as well as significant launches from Google and Microsoft and other bigger players — is coming out of two trends colliding.
+Indeed, the vogue for no-code and low-code tech — other well-funded names in the crowded space include startups like Zapier, Airtable, Rows, Gyana, Bryter, Ushur, Creatio and EasySend, as well as significant launches from Google and Microsoft and other bigger players — is coming out of two trends colliding.

 On one side, we’ve well and truly entered an era in enterprise technology — with the same trend playing out in consumer tech, too — where smart developers are taking sophisticated and complex services and putting “wrappers” around them by way of APIs and simpler (low- or no-code) interfaces, so that those sophisticated tools can in turn be integrated and implemented in more places.
 This saves needing to build or integrate that complexity from scratch and expands access to the processes within those wrappers.

-On the other side, the thirst for tech knowledge has become well and truly mainstream and as a result getting far more democratized.
-Working in a variety of applications, using different digital tools and devices, and seeing the fruits of tech pay off are all second nature to today’s working world — whether or not you are a technologist.
+On the other side, the thirst for tech knowledge has become well and truly mainstream and as a result is getting far more democratized.
+Working in a variety of applications, using different digital tools and devices and seeing the fruits of tech pay off are all second nature to today’s working world — whether or not you are a technologist.
 So it’s no surprise to see more proactive, non-technical people looking for more ways to get their hands on these tools themselves.

 “You now have a whole citizen developer world, for example business analysts who understand the solution you want but might not know how to get there,” Murphy said.
-“We play to seasoned developers first but the investment will help us put more low code and no code tools into place to widen the tools out to them.”
+“We play to seasoned developers first but the investment will help us put more low-code and no-code tools into place to widen the tools out to them.”

 Starting out in finance made sense not just because that was where the two founders had previously worked, but also because of the history of how different software tools were already being used.
 Specifically, he noted that the ubiquity of microservices — which themselves are collections of services as apps — laid the groundwork for more low-code.
 “We saw that if we could build a low-code entry point to microservices, that would be powerful.”